 To make chicken cutlets from chicken breasts: Use a sharp knife to slice large chicken breasts in half widthwise.

 If using chicken breasts instead of cutlets for larger portions: Place chicken breasts on a cutting board then cover with saran wrap and pound to an even thickness using a meat mallet.
 The thinner you pound them the faster they will cook.
+You will need to tack on several minutes of cooking time to each side in addition to the time listed in the directions.

-I like serving this chicken on a bed of sauted garlic spinach, or cooked gluten free angel hair pasta (often labeled capellini at the store.)
+I like serving this chicken on a bed of sauted garlic spinach, or cooked gluten free angel hair pasta (often labeled capellini at the store).